tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Hello_Titanium_App_Tutorial.md

 # Hello Titanium App Tutorial

-Now that you've installed Studio and at least one of the native platform SDKs, you're ready to create and run an application on a device or simulator.
+Now that you've installed an IDE and at least one of the native platform SDKs, you're ready to create and run an application on a device or simulator.

 ## Create a project